Submitting Well Records to BC Wells Database

 Is my well registered?

-Check to see if your well is already in the BC Wells Database.
+Check to see if your well is already in the BC Groundwater Wells and Aquifers Database.
 You can search by ID Plate Number (if your well has an ID plate), Street Name or other criteria in the Advanced Search.

 What does it mean to register my well?